HUNT-001/ai-chip-design-platform/README.md

 # ai-chip-design-platform
-This platform mainly focuses on automated test bench generation and rtl automation for RISC-V processors
+This platform mainly focuses on automated test bench generation and rtl automation for RISC-V processors using spike generation and constrained random testing